epiphannie/wiklibs/projectplan.md

 - somehow avoid words at the start of end of a sentence (punctuation, capitalization) #done

 - don't use up all my free API calls

+Improvements:
+- preceding and following word context
+- limitations for more complex parts of speech